 - OFF In the OFF position, there is no power to the engine and fuel supply is turned off.
 Turn the switch fully counter-clockwise to shut the engine off. - ON In the ON (run) position, the fuel supply solenoid supplies fuel to the engine.
-The machine operates in this position. - START In the START position, the engine electric starter is activated.
-When released, the switch springreturns to ON.
+The machine operates in this position.
+In a starting attempt, pause briefly at ON to power up system electronics. - START In the START position, the engine electric starter is activated.
+When released, the switch spring-returns to ON.